Yassine2612/bioinformatics_TA/bioinformatics_praktikum_source/bioinf_spring22/contents/4_Alignment.rst

     # Run Clustal Omega
     clustalo -i my_sequences.fasta -o my_msa.fasta

-The output is by default, also in fasta format, but now each sequence has gaps inserted at the right points so that the nth position in each sequence is aligned.
+The output is by default also in fasta format, but now each sequence has gaps inserted at the right points so that the nth position in each sequence is aligned.
 Once again, there are many command options available, many of which won't make any sense to you at the moment, but some are immediately useful.
 For instance, *--outfmt* allows you to select a different output format - there is no dominant format for MSA, and programs that use them as input may or may not support any specific format you choose.
 Clustal has a format itself which is useful for browsing a multiple alignment as it includes a line of characters indicating whether or not a column in the alignment is identical or not.
 The width of this format can be adjusted with *--wrap*.

 Iterative alignment
 ^^^^^^^^^^^^^^^^^^^